What is an annuity rate?

 - how much a healthy 65-year-old could get for a joint-life annuity with £100,000 which rises by 3% each year

 |Single-life annuity||£||Joint-life annuity (50% paid out to spouse)||£||Joint-life annuity (50% paid out to spouse) plus 3%||£|

-The calculations are for healthy 65-year-olds, living in a CB23 postcode and are to be used as a guide only and may differ from actual quotes you obtain directly from a provider or a financial adviser.
+The calculations are for healthy 65-year-olds, living in a CB23 postcode and receiving payment annually in arrears and are to be used as a guide only and may differ from actual quotes you obtain directly from a provider or a financial adviser.

 How are annuity rates calculated?